 Depression is far more than a simple case of the blues following a stressful life event like a breakup of a friendship or failing an exam.
 Depression is a very common mental illness that affects many children, teens, and adults, causing serious impairment in daily life and changing the way in which a person thinks about him or herself.
 While depression can cause you to feel completely overwhelmed with sadness and hopelessness, life doesn’t have to be so hard.
 With proper treatment, medication, and self-care techniques, you can learn the skills needed to overcome your depression and lead a life full of happiness and joy.

-Our treatment center has been helping our Chandler community and teens, children, and adults who are facing a number of mental health disorders since 1987.
-Oasis offers an acute inpatient hospital and residential treatment center for depression that, in our nearly 25 years of service, has changed the lives of over 5,000 people.
+Our treatment center has been helping our Chandler community and teens, children, and adults who are facing a number of mental health disorders since 2014.
+Oasis offers an acute inpatient hospital and residential treatment center for depression that has changed the lives of over 5,000 people.
 Our compassionate staff understands that depression significantly affects the motivation of our clients to seek help and we’re ready to guide you through the treatment process, instilling hope, purpose, and optimism in each child, adolescent, and adult we treat.

 Helping a loved one get treatment for depression